-- We must only use sensitive personal information where we have obtained the individual's express consent, unless an exception applies. - We must explain to individuals, at the time their personal information is collected, how that information will be used by the BBC. - 6.
-We must only obtain and use personal information for those purposes which are known to the individual. - We can only change the purpose for which personal information is used if we make people aware of such a change and they can express their concerns. - 8.
+- We must ensure that the use of the information is fair and that we meet one of the specified conditions. - We must only use sensitive personal information if it is absolutely necessary for us to use it. - We must only use sensitive personal information where we have obtained the individual's express consent, unless an exception applies. - We must explain to individuals, at the time their personal information is collected, how that information will be used by the BBC. - We must only obtain and use personal information for those purposes which are known to the individual. - We can only change the purpose for which personal information is used if we make people aware of such a change and they can express their concerns. - 8.
 We must only keep personal information that is really relevant to us. - 9.
 We must keep personal information accurate and up to date. - 10.
-We must only keep personal information for as long as is really necessary. - We must always adhere to our Subject Access Request Procedure and be receptive to any queries, requests or complaints made by individuals in connection with their personal information. - 12.
-We must always adhere to our information Security Policies. - We must ensure that providers of services to us also adopt appropriate and equivalent security measures. - 14.
+We must only keep personal information for as long as is really necessary.

+We must always adhere to our Subject Access Request Procedure and be receptive to any queries, requests or complaints made by individuals in connection with their personal information.

+- 12. We must always adhere to our Information Security Policies. - We must ensure that providers of services to us also adopt appropriate and equivalent security measures. - 14.
 We must never transfer personal information to suppliers or partner organisations outside the BBC without ensuring that they provide the right level of protection. - 15.
 We must always allow individuals to opt-out of receiving marketing information. - We must always suppress the details of individuals who have opted out of receiving marketing information.

-Throughout this Handbook these rules are repeated where they are relevant to the work at the
+Throughout this Handbook these rules are repeated where they are relevant to the work at the BBC.